 I couldn’t stop smiling and laughing as the penguins swam by, diving, splashing, and generally making a lot of noise.
 We were kayaking in a bay about 100 feet from the shore.
 A whole school of Penguins had just entered the water.
 They were off on a fishing trip.
 I’m not sure who was having more fun — them or us.

-Feeling The Enormity Of Glaciers Calving
+Feeling Glaciers Calving

 One day as we were kayaking, we heard an enormous boom and looked up to see a glacier calving in the distance.
 When this happens, it can cause a large wave that can overturn kayaks.
 Our leaders quickly gathered us in a safe formation.
 Fortunately, this glacier didn’t cause a wave and we were safe.
 It gave us an intimate experience of what it means for glaciers to calve.

-Watching A Whale Close Up
+Close Encounters With A Whale Close Up

 Kayaking In The Wind And Waves